Survival through attitude control

 And in terms of survival…

-Wishing someone well is not just a belief—it is a stabilizing emotional signal.
-It can reduce tension, open communication, and lower risk.
-Allowing your emotions to shift toward unwarranted aggression can initiate that response.
+Controlling your own emotions well, and consequently wishing someone well - even when you may not believe you have a reason to - can send a stabilizing emotional signal.
+It can reduce their tension, open communication, and lower risk.
+Allowing your emotions to shift toward aggression can initiate an aggressive response.

-In the ring, prize boxers have tremendous emotional control.
-They are steady—calm, deliberate, and fully in command of even as pressure builds.
+In the ring, prize kick boxers know this well.
+They have tremendous emotional control.
+They are steady—calm, deliberate, and fully in command especially as pressure builds.
 Every move is chosen; nothing is wasted.

-…because humans continuously mirror one another in ways that directly shape responses—especially in high-stakes moments.
+…because humans continuously sense one another in ways that directly shape responses.

-The more fear you carry, the more it is sensed and reflected by those around you.
+In fact, the more fear you experience, the more it can be sensed and reflected by those around you.

 In practical terms…

-You are constantly shaping reflexive responses toward yourself—through the words you repeat and the emotions you carry.
+You are constantly shaping mirrored automatic behavioral responses toward yourself—through the unspoken attitude you carry.

-What you project can be the response you get.
+What you project is often the emotional response you get.

-These three people didn’t choose both their VOCABULARY WORDS and their EMOTIONS well.
+These three people didn’t choose their VOCABULARY WORDS or their EMOTIONS well.

 Wanting others to survive is not only humane—it is a stabilizing force that increases the chances that you will, too.